-5.13.
-Analogue Voltage Input (0-1V, 0-10V)
+5.12 Analogue voltage input (0-1V, 0-10V)

-The logger may be constructed with a 4-pin connector (see Figure 8, on page 14) for connection of a sensor which employs an output voltage level as a method of signalling.
-Both a 0-1V and a 0-10V input interfaces are available on Multilog2 but must be specified at the time of ordering.
+The logger may be constructed with a 4-pin connector for connection of a sensor which employs an output voltage level as a method of signaling.

+Both a 0-1V and a 0-10V input interfaces are available on Multilog2WW but must be specified at the time of ordering.